dynoser/phpHELML/README.md

 # Usage

+This package contains two independent classes:
+ * class `HELML` - encoder/decoder HELML-format
+ * class `LoadHELMLfile` - selective data-section loader from HELML file

+## class HELML

-Here's a quick example of how to use the HELML library:
+Here's a quick example of how to use the `HELML` class:

 ```PHP
 use dynoser\HELML\HELML;